 Place the light back into the water.
 You may have to get back in the water to return the cord to its previous position behind the niche in the pool.
 Once the cord is in place, push the light fixture back against the wall or into the niche.
 Replace the screw at the top of the light to hold it in place.

-3-5 times more energy efficient than halogen
+Three to five times more energy efficient than halogen lights

 Brighter, more vibrant light